 If the VPN is trustworthy, the user’s identity is well protected.
 But does that mean someone can go completely unnoticed and indistinguishable by using a VPN?
 Do VPNs have limitations?
 It turns out they do, and that’s what the subsequent sections are about.

-Well, it depends on who is asking the question.
-If you are a regular user, there is nothing much reliable you can do to know if your neighbor’s wifi has a VPN connection.
+Yes and No, it depends on who is asking the question.
+If you are a regular user, there is nothing much reliable you can do to know if someone is using VPN connection.
 You can search an IP address to determine if it is from a VPN server, but the result will not be one hundred percent accurate.

 But if you are the owner of a server or network, it might be possible to detect a VPN being used.
 But remember, this process is complex, and not everyone can accurately determine that.